-All those factors can add up to a small influence on how tall a person can get.
+All those factors can add up to make a small influence on how tall a person will end up.
 However, genetics is the major factor.
 Most folks are average height because their parents are average height.

 Ages That People Usually Experience Growth Spurts

 People have their biggest growth spurts when they are going through puberty.
 Boys and girls both experience rapid height growth during these times.
 This occurs because the pituitary gland produces lots of powerful hormones during growth spurts.